Read on for poetry prompt pointers!

 A writing prompt is a simple topic or set of instructions you can use to start a piece of writing.
 It’s a suggestion, a jumping off point that can get your pen/stylus moving (or fingers typing!).

 I also like to think about writing prompts as instigators.
 They want to start something.
 No matter what form they take — instructions, images, articles, lists of words, etc. — their intent is the same: inspire you to get words on the page.
 Sometimes it feels like a gentle nudge into a room.
 Other times, it’s more like the first shove out of the nest.
 Either way, don’t underestimate their generative power!

 Where can I find poetry prompts online?

-I have published a number of poetry prompts on this blog (and I already have several queued up for 2021, so bookmark that page!).
-But I also regularly turn to these favorite sources:
+I have published a number of poetry prompts on this blog, but I also regularly turn to these favorite sources:

 - Poet Donna Vorreyer’s Tow Truck archive and Mix Tap archive

 - Robert Peake’s poetry prompt generator

 - napowrimo.net (official home of National Poetry Writing Month)

 - Bernadette Mayer’s writing experiments